-Skin cancer is a big deal, which is why it is so important to keep regular skin cancer screening appointments with Dr. Perri at Perri Dermatology in Spring.
+Skin cancer is a big deal, which is why it is so important to keep regular skin cancer screening appointments with Dr. Perri at Perri Dermatology.
 Doing so will ensure early detection, which greatly increases the effectiveness of treatment.

 It’s not quite fair, but the older you are, the more likely you are to develop skin cancer.
 Be sure to make annual appointments with Dr. Perri for skin cancer screenings so you can be sure you’re free and clear.